History of Trieste: Government policies towards Trieste

-The loss of the greater part of Friuli, especially the Veneto (with their ports and qualified maritime personnel), further increased the economic and strategic importance of Trieste for the empire, which had in the main cities Julian its maritime and commercial outlet, prompting the central state to pay special attention to its development and the expansion of its infrastructure.
-This policy, inaugurated by Austria after the third war of independence, was inspired by the traditional choices, followed since the beginning of the eighteenth century, to foster the potential of the geographical position of Trieste, located roughly at the meeting point between the converging lines of communication from Italy, Central Europe and the Balkans.
+The loss of Veneto as well as the greater part of Friuli, with their ports and qualified maritime personnel, further increased the economic and strategic importance of Trieste for the empire, as its main maritime and commercial outlet, prompting the state to pay special attention to its development and the expansion of its infrastructure.
+This policy, inaugurated by Austria after the Third War of Italian Independence, was inspired by the traditional choices, followed since the beginning of the eighteenth century, to foster the potential of the geographical position of Trieste, located roughly at the meeting point between the converging lines of communication from Italy, Central Europe and the Balkans.

-He took care apparatus that moved from the large road and rail inland towards the city and the port, in order to ensure the best possible circulation of goods and people in the double entrance and exit direction.
-Attention to the city by the central government also s'espresse in the choice of imperial lieutenants, who were usually chosen from among prominent personalities.
+Special care was taken for the road and rail infrastructure from inland towards the city and the port, in order to ensure the best possible circulation of goods and people in both entrance and exit directions.
+The central government also expressed its attention in the city by the choice of imperial lieutenants, who were usually chosen from among prominent personalities.